Over the last decade the healthcare sector has been a great place to invest your money.

-Whilst I’m not expecting the same level of outperformance over the next decade, I believe it is well-positioned to outperform the wider market due to a growing number of favourable tailwinds.
+Whilst it is unlikely to repeat this incredible gain over the next decade, I believe it remains well-positioned to outperform the wider market due to a growing number of favourable tailwinds.

-In light of this, I think owning a few healthcare shares could be a very good thing in the 2020s.
+In light of this, I think owning a few healthcare shares could be a very good thing in 2020 and beyond.

 Three that I would consider buying are listed below: